NVIDIA/nim-deploy/cloud-service-providers/google-cloud/vertexai/python/README.md

 * [gcloud CLI](https://cloud.google.com/sdk/docs/install)

 ## Run NIM on Vertex AI Workbench Instance

+To deploy NIM on Vertex AI, start by obtaining the required credentials and completing the prerequisite setup.

+Next, create a Vertex AI Workbench instance with GPU support.

+Once your instance is ready, follow the instructions provided in the Jupyter notebook to complete the deployment process.

+The steps are outlined below:

+* Pull NVIDIA NIM container from NGC.
+* Push NVIDIA NIM container to Artifact Registry.
+* Run NIM container to make inference within interface.
+* Upload NIM container as a Vertex AI Model resource.
+* Create a Vertex AI Endpoint resource.
+* Deploy the Model resource to the Endpoint resource.
+* Generate prediction responses from Endpoint resource.

+Finally, NIM will be capable of performing inferences both locally within the notebook interface and through the Vertex AI endpoint, which can be accessed via Vertex AI `Model Registry` and `Online prediction`.

 ### 1. Create a Vertex AI Workbench Instance
 Create a new Vertex AI Workbench instance and select `ADVANCED OPTIONS`.
 Choose NVIDIA GPUs (e.g. L4 for G2 machine series) and recommended [Disk Space](https://docs.nvidia.com/nim/large-language-models/latest/support-matrix.html) for specific NIM.